Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

    #     LOCAL_SOFT ?=
    # with
    #     LOCAL_SOFT = C:/extsoft
+   # Make sure to not introduce a trailing space!
-   # Save and quit vi.
+   # Then save and quit vi.
    ```
    Check your changes with:
    ```